 There are more than 2 hospitals that offer ORIF in Lebanon.
 These hospitals have proper infrastructure for the treatment of patients who require kidney transplant.
 These hospitals comply with all the rules and regulations as dictated by the regulatory bodies and medical association in Lebanon

-Present in over 100 countries, it is the JCI or Joint Commission International which is responsible for accrediting hospitals in Lebanon.
+Accrediting hospitals in Lebanon is the responsibility of the Joint Commission International or JCI, an international accrediting body in 100 plus nations.
 We bring to you the JCI certified hospitals and medical centers in Lebanon.

 A class apart, the multispecialty hospitals in Lebanon ensure not only a holistic medical treatment experience to the patients but giving the best patient care.
-Healthcare professionals responsible for patient care in the multispecialty hospitals in Lebanon are reaching newer heights in their field of expertise.
+It is well known that the specialists managing patient care and other healthcare professionals in the multispecialty hospitals in Lebanon are world class.

-When you get the documents ready as a medical tourist to Lebanon do keep in mind that these should ease your travel and healthcare journey.
+The documents that you carry for your medical travel to Lebanon should make it easier for you to navigate the travel and healthcare ecosystem from your country of origin to Lebanon.
 It is imperative that both kinds of documents, related to your medical treatment and the ones which are a proof of your ability to support your travel and treatment or sponsorship details (if any) are with you before you begin your medical travel to Lebanon.
-All the travel and treatment requirements should be covered with the checklist that you prepare for your medical travel to Lebanon.
+It is wise to cross check all your treatment and travel requirements with a prepared checklist before you leave for Lebanon for your medical treatment.

 Planning your medical travel to Lebanon, please get vaccinated as mandated by World Health Organisation, a United Nations agency and Centers for Disease Control and Prevention, US government body.
-The vaccines that you need to take before going to Lebanon are as follows:
+We have listed here the mandatory vaccinations as you head to Lebanon.

-Thereare several additional facilities provided by the international patient services office present in the hospitals in Lebanon such as:
+We have outlined here for your convenience additional facilities given by the international patient services office in the hospitals in Lebanon:

 The patient centric approach displayed by the hospitals in Lebanon is visible in every additional facility being given by them.